 When people appear and they suddenly feel a small bit of hope of being safe, things get worse, much worse.
-Then, they learn the harsh truth; that they are now the center of a ritual to worship the creature, and one of them must be sacrificed.
+Then, they learn the harsh truth: they are now the center of a ritual to worship the creature, and one of them must be sacrificed.

 Read More From Reelrundown